 An increase in size and weight of semi-trailer trucks is the focus of bills currently pending in Congress.
 This legislation is backed by some of the larger carriers such as FedEx and UPS.
-Opponents cite safety concerns, in that shipping companies would switch from single trailers to double trailers, also increasing wear and tear on roads.
+Opponents cite safety concerns, in that shipping companies switching from single trailers to double trailers would increase wear and tear on roads.
 The Executive Director of the Indiana State Police Alliance warns that “there is a direct correlation between bigger trucks and bigger dangers.”

 Smaller trucking companies have also expressed concern that this change would amplify their competitive disadvantage with large companies who could more readily switch to larger units.